apache/hudi/rfc/rfc-37/rfc-37.md

 1. `bloom_filter` - for the file level bloom filter
 2. `column_stats` - for the key range stats

 Why metadata table:
-Metadata table uses HBase HFile - the map file format to store and retrieve data.
+Metadata table uses HBase HFile - the tree map file format to store and retrieve data.
 HFile is an indexed file format and supports map like faster lookups by keys.
 Since, we will be storing stats/bloom for every file and the index will do lookups based on files, we should be able to benefit from the faster lookups in HFile.

 <img src="metadata_index_1.png" alt="High Level Metadata Index Design" width="480"/>